vetoketju/WP-Noteradar/README.md

-WP-Pitchdetection
+WP-noteradar
 =================

-Pitchdetection / Notedetection application for Windows Phone
+Pitchdetection / Notedetection application for Windows Phone 7 and 8.

+Yin algorithm